 The “number you have dialed is unallocated” also architecturally when there are some network issues in your area or your sim card itself.
-Usually, these situations are temporary and get resolved automatically after sometimes.
+Usually, these situations are temporary and get resolved automatically after some time.

-This may be caused either by ongoing updates on the network tower the called is number getting the reception from.
+This may be caused either by ongoing updates on the network tower or the called number getting the reception from.

 Having a wrong number